kadena-community/kadena.js/packages/apps/docs/src/docs/learn/glossary.md

 Gas is a unit of measurement that represents the computational effort required to complete a transaction.
 How much a user spends to complete a transaction is determined by the total amount of gas multiplied by the gas price.&#x20;

+## F

+### formal verification

+Formal verification uses mathematical methods to evaluate all possible paths and outcomes produced by the logic in a a program or smart contract.
+With formal verification, developers can mathematically verify whether their code works as expected or contains bugs that produce unexpected results.
+Blockchain applications that handle assets with real world value should include formal verification in the software development process.

+## H

+### hardware wallet

+Hardware wallets are physical devices that are designed to securely store secret keys.
+Typically, hardware wallets are considered more secure devices than desktop or smartphone wallets because they aren't used to connect to the internet.
+By not allowing internet access, hardware wallets reduce the attack vectors malicious parties can use to attempt to tamper with the device remotely.

 ## I